syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### DockHeaderStyle

 The header of the dock window can be customized using the property `DockHeaderStyle` with the TargetType as DockHeaderPresenter.
+This customized style will apply to all child windows of DockingManager.

 {% tabs %}